 There is so much confusion between these two fruits.
 People in Sri Lanka tend to interchange between sugar apple and custard apple.
 But they are two different fruits by their looks although they taste very similar.

-Sugar apple has bumpy green or red skin looks like an artichoke and when its ripen it is easy to break the fruit in half which will reveal its creamy – white, soft and delightfully fragrant juicy flesh.
+This fruit has either bumpy skin or red skin that looks like an artichoke.
+When it ripens, it is easy to break the fruit in half which will reveal its creamy – white, soft and delightfully fragrant juicy flesh.
 The flesh is soft and grainy with a large number of inedible black smooth seeds.

 You can buy them in Sri Lanka in supermarkets, fruit shops and at roadside stalls.

 Both sugar apple and custard apple are irresistible for their tastes and aroma and that is why it’s loved by many!

 If you want to know about jackfruit, click here.